asciamanna/asciamanna.github.io/talks/emoney-mob-programming/index.md

 <br/>

 ### A Day of Mob Programming 2016
-Hunter Industries Mob Programming video.
-Catch up with the development teams at Hunter to see how practice adoption has changed at the company after four years.
+Hunter Industries Mob Programming video from 2016.
+Catch up with the development teams at Hunter Industries to see how practice adoption has changed at the company after four years.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/dVqUcNKVbYg?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <br/>